tenick/img2ascii/README.md

 # img2ascii

 Converts image to ASCII <br>
-NOTE: it gets grabs all pixels and turns it into its ASCII shade equivalent.
-So it's advised to compress the image first to a specified size
+NOTE: it gets all pixels and turns it into its ASCII shade equivalent.
+So it's advised to compress the image first to a specified size/dimensions

 Original Image: <br>
 ![human](https://github.com/tenick/Image_to_ASCII/blob/master/human.jpg)